Hansard Summary

 : Division will be at the end.
 Clause 2

-Madam Temporary Chairperson, I beg to move- THAT the Bill be amended by deleting the long title and substituting therefor the following new long title—
+Madam Temporary Chairperson, I beg to move- THAT, the Bill be amended by deleting Clause 8.
+(Question of the amendment proposed) The Temporary Chairperson (

 Madam Temporary Chairperson, I beg to move that the House do agree with the Committee in the said report and seek leave to sit again tomorrow.